ManuelPopp/MSRS/README.md

 Landcover Classification with different spatial grain

 ## Sample_Grid_Cells.py
 Sample_Grid_Cells.py is a tool to use with QGIS.
 It selects *N* random rectangles from an input grid and exports the corresponding areas from three input raster layers.
-I created the grid that I used in QGIS (3.14.16) using the native *Create Grid* function with cell dimensions of 1000 × 1000 m and one of the raster layers as input.
+I created the grid that I used in QGIS (3.14.16) using the native *Create Grid* function with cell dimensions of 5000 × 5000 m and one of the raster layers as input.
 Subsequently, I deleted all grid cells that were not entirely covered by the raster area and introduced a new column named *id* as integer which were set to the respective row numbers using the QGIS Field Calculator.
+For the given cell dimensions, this resulted in 75 grid cells of which I randomly selected 25 for further analyses.

 The Tool requires:
 - a vector layer with grid cells covered by the raster area and a field "id" containing the row numbers as integers